FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pathfinder-Style Monster Evolution System.md

 - Phase 3 - Evolutionary Split (Species divergence with focus into physical or mind stats)
 - Phase 4 - 'Class' development (Greater evolution of split-evolution)
 - Phase 5 - Secondary Evolutionary Split (Evolution into the final stages of one's possible capabilities or something greater)
-- Phase 6 - Unknown Territory (Evolving even further that what's known or recorded unbeknownst to those beyond within the mortal coil or those incapable to live long enough to speak or record such knowledge)
+- Phase 6+ - Unknown Territory (Evolving even further that what's known or recorded unbeknownst to those beyond within the mortal coil or those incapable to live long enough to speak or record such knowledge).
+- Phase 9 - Becoming a Demigod/Disconnect from the System (The peak of this System's Power, but a change in perspective; only those capable of reaching this Phase earn the right to attain an entirely knew power unlike anything they've used before, but at the cost of level-locking all of their old abilities and stat-increases, refund all TP Spent, and and returning their body to a humanoid state before their reincarnation but with additional features added to their old look.
+Essentially starting at Level 1 once more, a Phase 9 creature must re-earn their old abilities which have now become enhanced even further without the aid of the System empowering and limiting their abilities.)
 ## Evolution Levels
 - Phase 1 (1-2 Levels)
 - Phase 2 (1-4 Levels)